 How did bovine colostrum help your athletic performance?

-With significant evidence pointing to athletes having an increased likelihood of intestinal permeability, it becomes apparent that correction/prevention strategies must be emphasized and employed.
+With significant evidence pointing to athletes having an increased likelihood of intestinal permeability, it becomes apparent that strategies must be emphasized and employed.
 To that end, bovine colostrum has, without question, been a key element to our muscle retention and optimized nutrient assimilation.

 What were some improvements you felt after incorporating bovine colostrum into your daily routine?

 Being the mid-50’s athlete, we do not wish to be labeled “has been”.
 We feel continuing our workout, nutritional, and supplement protocols are critical to being a human example of what can be achieved.
 We do not let age become an excuse.
-We have been able to sustain recovery and even muscle growth while avoiding chronic injury.
+We have been able to sustain recovery and even muscle growth while avoiding major injury.

 Did bovine colostrum help with your overall muscle recovery or any other issues you faced training as a professional athlete?